 Quick and Healthy Dinner Recipes Using Asparagus

-Spring is here and so is asparagus season!
+These quick and healthy dinner recipes using asparagus are perfect for asparagus season and beyond!
 We’ve brought together everything you need to know from how to pick the perfect bunch to our favourite quick and easy recipes to take advantage of this seasonal and highly nutritious veg.
-Continue reading for Quick and Healthy Dinner Recipes Using Asparagus.

 I’ll admit, I wasn’t always a fan of asparagus, and I don’t think I’m alone in this.
 Asparagus has tough, woody ends, and if you’re part of the 40% of the population with the genetic predisposition, it will make your pee smell.
 However, I have since experimented with asparagus using a variety of recipes and cooking methods, and now when asparagus comes into season each spring, I can’t wait to get my hands on my first local bunch.